spacex-libera/spacex-libera.github.io/CODE_OF_CONDUCT.md

 Behavior forbidden by Libera.Chat <a name="https://libera.chat/policies">network policy</a> ( https://libera.chat/policies ) is banned in this channel.

-Followers engaging in bad faith interactions will asked or removed at the discretion of the channel operators.
+Followers engaging in bad faith interactions will be asked leave or removed at the discretion of the channel operators.

 - Examples of bad inerations or but not limited to also include: